 GoDaddy—at a glance

-- paid website builder that doesn’t offer anything different from free competition
+- A paid website builder that doesn’t offer anything different from free competition.

 GoDaddy is excellent on paper.
 There are a variety of hosting plans that are often paired with introductory discounts.
 This kind of choice, combined with flexibility, will most certainly satisfy

 99.99 percent of people seeking a host.
 Uptime is flawless and loading times are fairly stable.